+For luma component, for the transform units and prediction units with edges smaller than 8 samples in either vertical or horizontal direction, only the edges lying on the 8x8 sample grid are filtered.
+If the luma component of one edge is filtered by luma filtering, the corresponding chroma component of this edge is also filtered by chroma filtering.

 If disable_deblocking_filter_idc is equal to 1, the deblocking filter process is simply omitted otherwise the following ordered steps apply for each coding unit with the same order as decoding process.